kbdonnally/wl-workshop/pages/slide-notes.md

     1. Content: "Katherine"
     2. Styles: text color, border info, size, what font we're using

-- Digitized text is literally just that: identifying things about a piece of text and figuring out how to write that in a way computers understand.
+- Web design is literally just that: identifying things about a piece of text and figuring out how to write that in a way computers understand.

-- It separates the *content* of what you're writing from *how it looks*.
-(Just like Microsoft Word or PowerPoint.)

-- Everything is text!
-Browsers are just big ole' text readers.

 # Slide 2: What's in a webpage?